srid/emanote/docs/guide/layer.md

 # Layer system

 Emanote's layer system allows you to "merge" multiple notebooks and treat them as if they were a single notebook.
-The `-L` option in the command line accepts layers, and you can specify multiple of them with the right most taking the most precedence.
+The `-L` option in the command line accepts layers, and you can specify multiple of them with the leftmost taking the most precedence.

 ## "Default" layer